 How Can I Improve My Computer Literacy?

 Computers and the Internet have become so important to society, communications and business that being skilled in these areas has become critical to educational and vocational advancement.
 Read on for more information on how to upgrade your computer literacy skills.
-Schools offering Teaching - Elementary Reading & Literacy degrees can also be found in these popular choices.

 Computer Literacy Defined

 Computer literacy, according to Webopedia, refers to the ability to use computer applications; generally, it doesn't refer to programming ( www.webopedia.com).
 It can be looked at as a set of skills that many, if not most, people must have in order to be employed or to get postsecondary training.
 It includes the ability to use databases and graphic files.
 Computer literacy also involves writing, saving and finding a document in a word-processing program, as well as finding facts on the Internet and sending email.
 It also includes understanding intellectual property and evaluating the quality of Internet source material.